TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/filterPopupOptions.md

 </pre>
 ####

 Filter popup template isn't required.
-If there is default filter popup template.
+There is default filter popup template.
+Default filter popup template is used, if filter popup template isn't defined.

 **Example:**